LIT-Protocol/docs/docs/SDK/Explanation/authentication/sessionSigs/getSessionSigs.md

 });
 await litNodeClient.connect();

+/**
-// When the getSessionSigs function is called, it will generate a session key and sign it
+ * When the getSessionSigs function is called, it will generate a session key
+ * and sign it using a callback function.
+The authNeededCallback parameter
+ * in this function is optional.
+If you don't pass this callback,
+ * then the user will be prompted to authenticate with their wallet.
+ */
-// using this callback function. const authNeededCallback = async ({ chain, resources, expiration, uri }) => {
+const authNeededCallback = async ({ chain, resources, expiration, uri }) => {
   const domain = "localhost:3000";
   const message = new SiweMessage({